ohmediaorg/security-bundle/README.md

 can create common functions in your entity provider.
 The provider is already available in your controller, and can be injected into your subscriber.

-## Locking

-An entity can become lockable if it uses the trait `OHMedia\SecurityBundle\Entity\Traits\Lockable`.
-By default, this happens on the `update` action in order to prevent two people from updating the same thing.

-Check out how the `EntityController` utilizes the `LockingController` trait.

 # Template Helpers

 ## Rendering Entity Action Links